 1. Flatback rhinestones NON-HOTFIX The number of rhinestones needed is determined by the size of your shoe and the rhinestone size you are using.
 Having more than one size of rhinestone provides a more complete coverage appearance.
 Most adult shoes using SS16 stones use around 200 rhinestones so a 10 gross package will cover several projects.

-2. Rhinestone Pencil: We love the Crystal Katana.
+2. Rhinestone Pencil: We love the Bling Pen.
 The Katana increases speed and accuracy when applying rhinestones a less expensive option would be a wax rhinestone pencil.

 3. Sand Paper / Emery board: You will either require a small piece of fine sandpaper or an emery board to rough up the toe to allow the rhinestones to adhere to the rubber.

 4. e6000 Glue: An industrial strength glue that’s flexible, waterproof and clear.
 Used in a well-ventilated area with a mask for protection from the harmful fumes.